CitrineInformatics/citrine-python/docs/source/workflows/design_workflows.rst

     # Restore the branch to active status.
     my_branch = project.branches.restore(my_branch.uid)  # my_branch.archived == False

-You can also update the data on a branch in a similar way that one updates to later date via the web application.
+You can also update the data on a branch similarly to the web application.
-To do so, you can first grab the available updates to a branch:
+To do so, first grab the available updates to a branch:

 .. code:: python

     # Retrieve any available data updates for a specific branch
     update = project.branches.data_updates(my_branch.uid)

-You can then construct an object of "instructions" for a branch using a :class:`~citrine.resources.data_version_update.NextBranchVersionRequest`:
+Then construct an object of "instructions" for a branch using a :class:`~citrine.resources.data_version_update.NextBranchVersionRequest`:

 .. code:: python